Channel 5 (Thailand)

-Channel 5 (Full Name : Royal Thai Army Radio and Television Station; also known as Thai TV5 or simply TV5) is a Thai free-to-air television network owned by the Royal Thai Army, launched on 25 January 1958.
+RTA Channel 5 or RTA Channel 5 HD (Full Name : Royal Thai Army Radio and Television Station; also known as Thai TV5, Channel 5, Channel 5 HD or simply TV5) is a Thai free-to-air public television network owned by the Royal Thai Army, launched on 25 January 1958.

 History

-Launched on 25 January 1958, as HSATV Channel 7 and migrated from broadcasting in black-and-white to a colour television as Channel 5 in 1974.
+Launched on 25 January 1958, as HSA-TV Channel 7 this television station transitioned from broadcasting in black-and-white to a colour television as Channel 5 in 1974.
+The Army set up the station in an attempt to destabilize the ruling Phibul government.
 Channel 5 is the second oldest television station in Thailand, owned and operated by the Royal Thai Army, and as such features, among others, programming devoted to the Royal Thai Armed Forces.

 Channel 5 completely ceased its analog broadcast on 21 June 2018 at 9:30am as part of its digital switchover.
+It was initially scheduled for 16 June but was supposed to be postponed to the end of the 2018 FIFA World Cup.

+On 25 November 2021, Channel 5 moved its LCN from 1 to 5.